AliyevOrkhann/Cold-Bloodeds/ReadMe.md

 ```

 - **`testLoadFromFile()`**:
-  - Validates loading movies from a file into the database.
+  - Validates loading movies from a file into database.
   - Ensures the integrity and accuracy of the loaded data compared to expected results.

 ```java